How to Auto-Transcribe Meetings on Mac for Free (and Send Them Straight to Notion)

 Step 4: Sync to Notion

 The first time, connect your Notion workspace from Qureco's settings (a standard Notion integration API connection).
-After that, hit "Send to Notion" on any minutes page and it lands as a new page in your chosen Notion database.
+After that, hit "Send to Notion" on any notes page and it lands as a new page in your chosen Notion database.

-FAQ: Auto-Transcribing Meetings on Mac
+FAQ: auto-transcribing meetings on Mac

 Do I need to tell the other side I'm recording?